Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap: Discussion and Outlook

-The plain vanilla Fermi-Hubbard model on a bi-partite lattice is particle-hole symmetric, meaning that the physics associated to hole-doped and particle-doped systems is identical.
-This is well verified for instance by the symmetry of \figref{fig:fig3}e.
+The plain vanilla Fermi-Hubbard model on a bipartite lattice is particle-hole symmetric --- \emph{i.e.} invariant, up to a constant energy, under the transformation $\hat c_{\bm i, \sigma}^{\dag} \to \gamma_{\bm i} c_{\bm i, \sigma}$, where $\gamma_{\bm i} = \pm 1$ on different sublattices --- meaning that the physics associated to hole-doped and particle-doped systems is identical.
+This is well verified for instance by the symmetry of \figref{fig:fig3}c.
 We make use of this property to improve our statistics by mixing both sectors when evaluating higher-order observables.
 In particular, we define a dopant operator at site $\bm i$, $\hat d_{\bm i}$, as

 Note that the fidelity correction described in \secref{sec:correction} still applies.